 Room N259 | Middle adulthood, many with children in the youth program and college

-Class Setup: Circle Format with up to 15 weekly
+Class Setup: Circle Format with about 15 weekly

 This self-led class explores and strengthens its foundation of faith through the lessons of Christ as they apply to roles of parents, spouses, friends and neighbors.
 As a result, we tend to program around weekly topics for discussion on how these topics apply to our lives.
 We appreciate and value multiple points of view in Christ-centered discussions.
 Members have varied religious backgrounds and are mission and fellowship-oriented.

 We are also active in missions of the church, providing donations and time to missions as the church presents them.
 To find our room, follow the sound of laughter!